 For a North-facing house – Avoid placing a door in the right half (North-West), instead place it in the left half, that is in the North-East.
 The Reason – Its preferable to have more openings in the North and East to allow sunlight constantly, through the day.
 Since the door is opaque, it should be placed more to the centre of the wall and windows should be kept in the North-East.

-WHERE SHOULD THE WINDOWS BE PLACED IN A HOUSE?
+WHAT IS THE BEST LOCATION OF THE WINDOWS IN A HOUSE?

 The windows should be opposite to the doors so that both the positive and negative cycles are completed.
-The Reason – This is to allow the proper flow of air from room to room.
+The Reason – This is to allow the proper flow of air from room to room thus facilitating cross-ventilation between rooms.
+If there’s a presence of stagnant air in your premises, having an insufficient flow of air within your house can promote the growth and development of harmful virus and bacteria.

 The windows in the North wall should be more towards the North-East and should be long and wide.
 The Reason – So that air and constant and useful morning light from North-East can permeate the house.